Triphala: The Three-Fruit Formula for Digestion, Regularity & Gentle Detox

 Skin, hair and vitality over time

 The classic way is around half to one teaspoon of the combined powder at night with warm water, or as directed by your Ayurvedic physician.
-If you are blending it yourself from single powders, use equal parts Haritaki, Amla and Baheda.
-Take it consistently, drink enough water, and give it a few weeks — Triphala rewards routine.
+If you prefer to blend it yourself from single powders — which lets you see exactly what goes in — use equal parts Haritaki, Amla and Baheda.
+Take it consistently, drink enough water, and give it a few weeks; Triphala rewards routine more than intensity.

 If Triphala feels too gentle on an off day, a more directed option helps.
 Here is the simple hierarchy:

-For a full comparison, see Gandharva Haritaki vs Triphala vs Isabgol.
+For the full breakdown, see Gandharva Haritaki vs Triphala vs Isabgol, or our gentle routine for relieving constipation the Ayurvedic way.

-The fruits in Triphala are well studied individually.
-Terminalia chebula (Haritaki) has a substantial published literature on its phytochemistry and traditional digestive use (Bag et al., 2013 — Asian Pacific Journal of Tropical Biomedicine; PMID 23620847), and Emblica officinalis (Amla) is widely documented as a vitamin-C-rich antioxidant fruit.
+The fruits in Triphala are well studied individually, and the blend itself has drawn academic interest.
+A peer-reviewed review summarised Triphala's traditional uses and the study literature around it (Peterson C.T. et al., 2017 — Journal of Alternative and Complementary Medicine), while Terminalia chebula (Haritaki) has a substantial published literature on its phytochemistry and digestive use (Bag et al., 2013 — Asian Pacific Journal of Tropical Biomedicine; PMID 23620847).
+Amla (Emblica officinalis) is widely documented as a vitamin-C-rich antioxidant fruit.
 Findings are observed in study settings; individual results may vary.

 What are the three fruits in Triphala?

-Haritaki (Harde), Amla (Amalaki) and Baheda (Bibhitaki), blended in equal parts.
+Haritaki (Harde), Amla (Amalaki) and Baheda (Bibhitaki), in equal parts.

 Most traditionally at night with warm water, so the body works through it by morning.